symfony/symfony-docs/bundles/best_practices.rst

 All classes and functions must come with full PHPDoc.

-Extensive documentation should also be provided in the :doc:`reStructuredText </contributing/documentation/format>` format, under the ``Resources/doc/`` directory.
-The ``Resources/doc/index.rst`` file is the only mandatory file and must be the entry point for the documentation.
+Extensive documentation should also be provided in the ``Resources/doc/`` directory.
+The index file (for example ``Resources/doc/index.rst`` or ``Resources/doc/index.md``) is the only mandatory file and must be the entry point for the documentation.
+The :doc:`reStructuredText (rST) </contributing/documentation/format>` is the most common format as it's what's used to render the documentation on symfony.com

 Installation Instructions
 ~~~~~~~~~~~~~~~~~~~~~~~~~